Introduction

 The most obvious benefits are greater clarity of vision and improved colour vision.
 Because lens implants are selected to compensate for existing focusing problems, such as short and long sight, most people find that their eyesight improves considerably after surgery without glasses, although glasses may still be necessary for best distance vision, and are often needed for reading.

-Some lens implants are available which try to provide clear vision for reading as well as distance.
-These are multifocal lenses, implanted the same way, but at the moment are only available privately.
-Unfortunately the NHS does not allow you to “top up” by paying extra for a different lens.
+Some lens implants are available which try to provide clear vision for middle distances (PC, ipad) or near vision (small print) as well as distance vision (TV, driving).
+These are extended depth of focus (EDOF) lenses and multifocal lenses, implanted the same way, but more expensive and are only available privately.
+The NHS does not allow you to “top up” by paying extra for a different lens.
+These lenses do not suit everyone.

 Some possible complications during the operation

-• Tearing of the back part of the lens capsule with disturbance of the vitreous gel inside the eye that may sometimes result in reduced vision - approximately once every 100 operations.
+• Tearing of the back part of the lens capsule with disturbance of the vitreous gel inside the eye that may sometimes result in reduced vision – 1:100

-• Loss of all or part of the cataract into the back of the eye requiring further operation which may require a general anaesthetic - less than one case every 500 operations.
+• Loss of all or part of the cataract into the back of the eye requiring further operation which may require a general anaesthetic – 1:750

 Some possible complications after the operation